jfulto98/Odin-FreeCell/README.md

 for an actual serious project. (ex. there's a few cases of ^[dynamic]^Card and index:int pairs that could be a struct)

 There's a ton of comments in the source code.
-This was more just a way of note-taking/working through problems, than it is for actually explaining the code, although admittedly it could also be indicative of the code being too tangled on it's own.
+This was more just a way of note-taking/working through problems, than it is for actually explaining the code, although admittedly it could also be indicative of the code being too tangled on its own.
 I might go through after and make a cleaned up version with fewer/revised comments that's easier to navigate for other people.
 (I should note though, I did the same over-commenting for the C++ version, and it saved me from making a few mistakes I had forgotten about.)